Marc-André ter Stegen: 2022–23 season

-On 30 December 2022, ter Stegen was named Barcelona's fourth captain, after Gerard Piqué's retirement.
+On 30 December 2022, Ter Stegen was named Barcelona's fourth captain, after Gerard Piqué's retirement.

-ter Stegen won his fifth La Liga title with Barcelona.
-Leading a Barcelona defence bolstered by the signings of Jules Koundé and Andreas Christensen, ter Stegen won his first Zamora Trophy for conceding just 18 goals in 38 appearances.
+Ter Stegen won his fifth La Liga title with Barcelona.
+Leading a Barcelona defence bolstered by the signings of Jules Koundé and Andreas Christensen, Ter Stegen won his first Zamora Trophy for conceding just 18 goals in 38 appearances.
 In addition, his 26 clean sheets equalled Paco Liaño's La Liga record set in the 1993–94 season.
 Despite Barcelona's La Liga success, they were knocked out of the Champions League group stage and then eliminated from the Europa League in the knockout round play-offs by Manchester United.

 2023–24 season

-In September 2023, ter Stegen was nominated for the Yashin Trophy.
+On 25 August 2023, Ter Stegen extended his contract with the club until 2028.
+In September 2023, he was nominated for the Yashin Trophy.
 On 8 March 2024, he made his 400th appearance for the club in a 1–0 victory over Mallorca, becoming the third goalkeeper to achieve this feat following Andoni Zubizarreta and Víctor Valdés.

 2024–25 season

-On 11 August 2024, following Sergi Roberto's departure from the club, ter Stegen was announced as Barça's new captain.
+On 11 August 2024, following Sergi Roberto's departure from the club, Ter Stegen was announced as Barça's new captain.
 Following a ruptured patellar tendon injury during the match against Villarreal in September, he was ruled out for most of the 2024–25 season.
 Despite his injury, he lifted his first trophy as captain on 12 January 2025, following a 5–2 victory over Real Madrid in the Supercopa de España final.
 On 3 May 2025, he returned from injury, starting in a 2–1 away victory against Real Valladolid.

 2025–26 season

-In July 2025, head coach Hansi Flick reportedly informed ter Stegen that he would be relegated to third-choice goalkeeper following the arrival of Joan García and the contract extension of Wojciech Szczęsny.
-A month later, ter Stegen was temporarily stripped of the club captaincy after facing disciplinary action for refusing to share his medical data with La Liga, which could have enabled the club to register new players depending on the expected duration of his absence.
-Afterwards, ter Stegen signed the necessary authorization, the disciplinary case was closed, and he was reinstated as first-team captain.
+In July 2025, head coach Hansi Flick reportedly informed Ter Stegen that he would be relegated to third-choice goalkeeper following the arrival of Joan García and the contract extension of Wojciech Szczęsny.
+A month later, Ter Stegen was temporarily stripped of the club captaincy after facing disciplinary action for refusing to share his medical data with La Liga, which could have enabled the club to register new players depending on the expected duration of his absence.
+Afterwards, Ter Stegen signed the necessary authorization, the disciplinary case was closed, and he was reinstated as first-team captain.
+Later that year, on 16 December, he played his first match of the season in a 2–0 away win over Guadalajara in the Copa del Rey.

+Loan to Girona

+On 20 January 2026, Girona announced that Ter Stegen would join on loan for the remainder of the season.
+He was authorized to wear number 22.
+On 31 January, he suffered a hamstring injury in his second appearance against Real Oviedo, sidelining him for an extended period.
+On 24 May 2026, with Barcelona confirmed to be champions and Girona's relegation confirmed, he became the first player to win the La Liga with one team and get relegated from La Liga with another team during the same season.